State 'Right-to-Try' Laws Would Get Drugs to the Dying Faster

 The following phases try to measure the effectiveness through controlled studies.
 Only about 7 percent of drugs that enter clinical trials make it past the third stage, according to the FDA.
 The limited number of drugs that actually make it through the process fuels criticism that experimental drugs are actually more likely to offer false hope or even greater pain.

-“These laws are based on the fantasy that there are all these drugs out there that are just waiting to help these patients if it weren’t for the jackboots of the FDA keeping it from them,” said Michael Gorski, a doctor who specializes in breast cancer and edits the Science-Based Medicine blog, in an interview.
+“These laws are based on the fantasy that there are all these drugs out there that are just waiting to help these patients if it weren’t for the jackboots of the FDA keeping it from them,” said David Gorski, a doctor who specializes in breast cancer and edits the Science-Based Medicine blog, in an interview.

 Since 2009, the FDA's expanded access program -- sometimes called “compassionate use” -- has allowed patients who are either seriously ill or dying to use experimental drugs as a last resort if they have permission from both a doctor and the pharmaceutical provider.
 The fact that the FDA's program also includes the seriously ill, not just the terminally ill, makes it more expansive than right-to-try legislation, but the process is also longer.